ebreton/uptimerobot-proxy/docs/INSTALL.md

 ## Starting point: github

-Before anything else, just make sure you have the pre-requisites installed:

-    $ make --version
-    GNU Make 3.81
-    ...
-    $ heroku --version
-    heroku-cli/6.15.22-3f1c4bd (darwin-x64) node-v9.5.0
-    $ pipenv --version
-    pipenv, version 9.0.3
-    $ git --version
-    git version 2.12.2

 You may download, clone or fork the project.

 The following line clone it, and change your current working directory into it:

     $ git clone git@github.com:ebreton/uptimerobot-proxy.git
+    ...
     $ cd uptimerobot-proxy

 ## Initial setup